 Your move: Work closely with your health care team to keep up with and adapt your treatment plan.
 Many chronic conditions are best managed by a combination of medications and lifestyle changes.
 Beurkens says it’s important to discuss the daily habits that may literally help make a difference between a good day and a bad day.

 Your Annual Physical and Wellness Visit is a good opportunity to talk to your provider about how your chronic condition may be impacting your mental health.
-To help you prepare for your appointment, download your Annual Care Checklist, found here.
+To help you prepare for your appointment, download your Annual Care Checklist, found plan website.

 Don’t be shy about mentioning any emotional struggles tied to managing your condition.
 During your visit, your provider can give you a simple depression screening.
 Depending on your answers, you may benefit from a few sessions with a therapist.
 These days, mental health professionals are just a phone call or video chat away.